TheValll/TheVal-Discord-Bot/readme.md

 - Description: A tribute to Colproz.
 - Usage: `/colproz`

+### GitHub 🌐

+- Description: Get the GitHub repository link.
+- Usage: `/github`

 ## Usage 🚀

 Once the bot is running and added to your Discord server, you can use the commands mentioned above to access various links and information provided by TheVal Bot.

 Enjoy using TheVal Bot in your Discord server!
-If you have any questions or feedback, feel free to contact me. 📧
+If you have any questions